Reconciling common source, specific source, feature based and score based likelihood ratios: Introduction, context and background

 Recall that $(e_x, e_y)$ are the data that we have of sources $S_x, S_y$.
 It may be that $e_x=\theta_{S_x}$, i.e., that $S_x$ is a known source (we know the parameters of $S_x$).
 It may also be that we do not know $\theta_{S_x}$ but that $e_x$ represents some measurement that is informative for $\theta_{S_x}$.
 Regardless, we denote by $e_x$ the data pertaining to $S_x$.
 To simplify the evaluation of the data, the pair $(e_x, e_y)$ may be reduced further to, say, $g(e_x, e_y)$.
 This function may take the form $(h(e_x), h(e_y))$, e.g., for DNA traces we can let $h(e_x)$ correspond to omitting Y-chromosomal information and/or peak height information.
 In such a case, we might have also called $e_x$ the raw data, and $h(e_x)$ the actual data that we process.
 If the function $g$ computes a real number, it is customary to call this a score function.
 A score function is typically constructed so as to measure similarity between $e_x$ and $e_y$.
 For example, given two DNA profiles $(e_x, e_y)$ the score function could count the number of alleles the two profiles have in common, or even simply be $\delta_{e_x,e_y}$ measuring whether the profiles are identical or not.

 In the forensic literature, different nomenclatures are used to distinguish between different likelihood ratio calculations.
 For example, a `common source' LR is one where the hypotheses state that $e_x$ and $e_y$ have the same unknown source versus two different unknown sources.
-A `specific source' LR is one where $e_x=\theta_{S_x}$ or $e_y=\theta_{S_y}$ (but not both, of course) \cite{ommen, saunders}.
+A `specific source' LR is one where a source and its parameters are known, say $e_x=\theta_{S_x}$ \cite{ommen, saunders}.
 It is, of course, also conceivable that we have two known sources $S_1, S_2$, with the question being, e.g., whether $e_x, e_y$ are both from $S_1$ or both from $S_2$.
 In practice this is a less encountered situation.

 Another distinction is whether the LR is for the data $(e_x,e_y)$ or for $g(e_x,e_y)$.
 The first case, fully modeling $(e_x, e_y)$, is called a `feature based' approach.
 If, instead, we calculate a score $g(e_x, e_y)$ and then evaluate the evidential value of that score, this is called a `score based' approach.
 Clearly, a score usually carries less information.
 There are, of course, many intermediate situations possible where some $g(e_x, e_y)$ is evaluated as evidence, that carries less information than $(e_x, e_y)$ but that is not a real valued function, e.g., simply omitting some part of the data.
 Here, we will call these score based approaches as well.